 These variations can seem simple, but their simplicity means that your muscles need to work damn hard to move the weight.
 For example, you won’t find a harder full-body lift than the goblet squat.
 You’ll often see grizzled lifters challenge themselves to see how many reps they can goblet squat with the heaviest dumbbell (often 120 pounds).

 However, we aren’t locked into doing a minimalist program, either.
 Narrowing in on just a few specific lifts will cause your muscles to develop specifically to those lifts.
-Instead of becoming bigger and stronger in general, they bigger and stronger in a more specialized way.
+Instead of becoming bigger and stronger in general, they become bigger and stronger in a more specialized way.
 This leads to muscles that aren’t as well-developed or versatile.

 For example, if you’re a skinny guy who’s trying to bulk up his lanky arms, you’re definitely going to want to be doing biceps curls.
 Chin-up variations are great, sure, but you’ll only get complete biceps development if you also include curls in your routine.
-Not only will that give your biceps more overall stimulus, it will also work them through a different range of motion with a different strength curve, causing different muscle fibres in your biceps to grow.
+Not only will that give your biceps more overall stimulus, but it will also work them through a different range of motion with a different strength curve, causing different muscle fibres in your biceps to grow.

 There are a few different accessory exercises that we consider fairly essential for ectomorphs: